 Plan your hike

-Read about the trip, talk about it, estimate the time you’ll need to finish it safely, start early and pack a headlamp for longer trips, bring enough food and water, and inform your friends and family about your hike.
+Read about the trip, talk about it, estimate the time you’ll need to finish it safely, check the weather forecast, start early and pack a headlamp with extra batteries for longer trips, bring enough food and water, and inform your friends and family about your hike.

 Rethink sunrise hikes